anthonyhamilton360/post-install-config/README.md

 </p>
 <p>
-Under the Settings tab, navigate to Users and make sure that the Registration Requiredbox isn't checked.
+Under the Settings tab, navigate to Users and make sure that the Registration Required box isn't checked.
 </p>
 <br /><p>